 Unlike IRS Form 4868, which applies to all taxpayers throughout the country, you must file the correct state-specific form to obtain the extension.
 TurboTax also offers TurboTax Easy Extension, an online tool that allows you to file extensions for both your federal and state tax returns.

 Step 3: Pay any estimated taxes by the original due date of the return

 An extension of time to file your state income tax return does not also mean an extension to pay any taxes you may owe.
 If you end up owing owe tax at the end of the year, you may be subject to late-payment penalties if you fail to submit a payment by the original tax deadline.
 To avoid paying any penalties, it’s a good idea to calculate a quick estimate of what you might owe and submit a payment.
 Even if you overpay, you can always claim a refund in a few months when you eventually file your state tax return.

 To get help estimating your taxes, use TurboTax Online.

-Step 4: Submit your return by October extension deadline
+Step 4: Submit your return by the extension deadline

-In most cases, your state tax return is due by October 15 if you take advantage of a six-month extension.
+In most cases, your state tax return is due by October 15 after you file for an extension.
 However, if you fail to file a complete return by this date, your state may charge you penalties just for filing your return late.